Authorization: Access Control

 Authorization vs Authentication vs Access Control

 These terms are often confused but serve different purposes.
 Understanding the distinctions is important for designing secure systems.
+See our detailed authentication vs authorization guide.

 Concept Question Description Timing